pingcap/docs/tidb-cloud/manage-user-access.md

 3. Click the **Change Password** tab.

-4. Click **Change Password** and check your mail box for the link to reset the password.
+4. Click **Change Password**, and then check your mail box for the link to reset the password.

 If your password is not changed within 90 days, you will receive a prompt to reset your password when you log in to TiDB Cloud.
 In this case, you need to follow the prompt to reset the password.